vinc/moros/doc/shell.md

 - Name of the shell or the script: `$0`
 - Script arguments: `$1`, `$2`, `$3`, `$4`, ...
 - Exit code: `$?`
-- Process environment variable: `$HOME`, ...
+- Environment variable: `$HOME`, ...
-- Shell environment variable: `$foo`, ...
+- Shell variable: `$foo`, ...

-Setting a variable in the shell environment is done with the following command:
+Setting a variable in the shell is done with the following command:

     > set foo 42